tknbnola/zone-trapper/README.md

  -->

 ## ZoneTrapper ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.

   This app is intended for the independent worker that needs to focus or the teacher that needs to keep his/her students on task.

 ## Problem ##
-  > Describe the problem your product solves.

   The problem with many of life's tasks is getting started.
   Many of us tend to spend entirely too much time searching for the right music to get us into our productive flow.
 This ailment has been labeled the 'Netflixtion'.
 ## Solution ##
-  > Describe how your product elegantly solves the problem.

   This application takes away the hurdle of finding music to get started with by making suggestions to the user and changing them should they not like what's been suggested.